bowman2001/perplexdoc/content/blog/forum-topic-40235/index.md

 Markdown is very sensitive to indentation, when combining various formatting signs and [attributes]({{< relref "/doc/attribute" >}}).
 We need to align our code perfectly.

 The HTML code is the expected one, which markup fits the content in the best way is a matter of taste.
 The layout of the theme is alright in both cases.

+Nested definition lists are tricky and another request for the opposite problem came up after that.

+## Definition list nested inside a bullet list

+This time without a surrounding blockquote.

+{{< playground >}}
+* **1980**
+  : blablabl
+* **1988**
+  : blabla
+  : blabla
+{{< /playground >}}

+And again the correct indentation leads to correct HTML.
+But I could optimize my theme styles, the spacing is not quite right.